facebookarchive/AsyncDisplayKit/docs/_docs/image-node.md

 nextPage: network-image-node.html
 ---

-`ASImageNode` is the ASDK equivalent to `UIImageView`.
+`ASImageNode` is the Texture equivalent to `UIImageView`.
 The most basic difference is that images are decoded asynchronously by default.
 Of course, there are more advanced improvments as well such as GIF support and `imageModificationBlock`s.

 ### Basic Usage